furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 `` poly test ``

 This command will run all the tests for changed components and other components that are effected from the current changes.
 You can read more about test command [here](https://github.com/polyfy/polylith/blob/master/doc/commands.md#test) and [here](https://github.com/polyfy/polylith#testing).

+### Stable points
+Once you check the integrity of your workspace and see that all tests are green, you can commit your changes to your git repository and add (or move if there is one already) a git tag that starts with ``stable-`` prefix.
+This way, Polylith tool will understand that the commit specified by the git tag is a stable point and it should calculate changes since that point.
+You can easily add this logic to your continuous integration pipeline in order to not do it manually.
+You can read more about stable points [here](https://github.com/polyfy/polylith#tagging) and you can see an example of how to implement the stable logic with CI in the section below.

 ### Continuous integration
 This repository has a [CircleCI](https://circleci.com) configuration to demonstrate how to use Polylith plugin to incrementally run tests and build artifacts.
 You can find CircleCI configuration file at `` .circleci/config.yml ``.